bgachara/bgachara.github.io/posts/performance_engineering.md

 ---
-title: System Performance
+title: System Performance Enterprise and the Cloud
 description: Understanding system performance
 date: 2023-08-01
 tags:
-  - performance
+  - system performance
+  - Brendan Gregg
 ---

-`Systems performance enterprise and the cloud`

-Performance issues can originate from anywhere, including areas of the system that you know nothing about and are therefore not checking.

 ## System performance

-- Studies the performance of an entire computer system, including major software and hardware systems, anything in the data path from storage devices to application s/w.
-- For distributed systems this means multiple servers and applications.
+- Performance issues can originate from anywhere, including areas of the system that you know nothing about and are therefore not checking, studies the performance of an entire computer system, including major software and hardware systems, anything in the data path from storage devices to application s/w, for distributed systems this means multiple servers and applications.
-- Have a diagram of your environment data path, helps understand relationships between components and ensure you don't overlook entire areas.
+- Have a diagram of your environment data path, helps understand relationships between components and ensure you don't overlook areas as they all affect performance.
 - Performance is a field where the more you learn about systems, the more unknown-unknowns you become aware of, which are then known-unknowns that you can check on.
+- Durable skills, i.e models, architecture and methodologies vs fast changing skills, tools and tuning.

 ## Goals

-- Improve end user experience by reducing latency.
-- Reduce computing cost by eliminating inefficiencies, improving system throughput and general tuning.
+- Improve end user experience by reducing latency and reduce computing cost by eliminating inefficiencies, improving system throughput and general tuning.

 ## System s/w stack

-- User level
-  - Application
-  - Database
-  - System libraries
-  - Compilers

-- Kernel-level
-  - System calls
+- User level: Application, Database, System libraries, Compilers.
-  - Thread Scheduler
-  - File systems
-  - Network stack
-  - Virtual memory
-  - Device drivers
-  - Devices
+- Kernel-level: System calls, Thread Scheduler, File system, Network stack, Virtual memory, Device drivers, Devices.

 ## Performance engineer